open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 * [B3](https://github.com/openzipkin/b3-propagation).
 * [Jaeger](https://www.jaegertracing.io/docs/latest/client-libraries/#propagation-format).

-This a list of additional propagators that MAY be maintained and distributed as OpenTelemetry extension packages:
+This is a list of additional propagators that MAY be maintained and distributed as OpenTelemetry extension packages:

 * [OT Trace](https://github.com/opentracing?q=basic&type=&language=).
 Propagation format